The Birth Order Bias

 It’s any time an only child criticizes those with siblings for throwing jabs at each other.
 Whenever I would overhear an only child make a comment along those lines, and express bafflement at the savage way we barbarian kids with siblings can treat our siblings, the response from those with siblings is, “but you don’t know what it’s like…!”
 And that is the “flashing red.”

 Kids with siblings can look rather undignified as they jockey for position.
-They also look callous.
+They also look not very nice.
 Shaming only children cancels out both “loser” and “sinner” personas by making them look virtuous — the saint — in comparison.
 Just like you can’t call an older sibling a bully, or selfish, or attention-seeking, because of the righteous scripts they’ve established, you can’t call a kid with a sibling a monster because they’ve established a script they are the righteous ones.
 Therefore, only-child shaming exists exactly because of sibling rivalry, and acts as a decoy for siblings to get away with competitive behavior.
 Kids with siblings criticize only children to avoid looking bad themselves.

 To not be a sinner, an only child can only say, “I’m not a sinner because I’m a winner,” and it doesn’t work that way.
 The digital display sign flashes red, signaling the insensitivity of the only child, and their script cannot reach the initial stage of the feedback loop.
 If the only child’s jealousies are not a threat to the superiority of kids with siblings, but their lack of experiencing sibling rivalry is, then only-child shaming exists because of sibling rivalry.